Praia da Adraga in Portugal is one of the most famous beaches in the Sintra-Cascais region.

 Why visit Adraga Beach, Portugal? – Video

 Praia da Adraga Portugal is a remote beach in the Sintra-Cascais National Park.

-Let's start with a short video showing you the peaceful feeling of Adraga Beach (when not in peak season…):
+Below is with a short video showing you the peaceful feeling of Adraga Beach (when not in peak season…):

-PLANNING TIPS - Praia da Adraga Portugal
+Planning tips and Map – Praia da Adraga, Portugal

 - West coast of Portugal, in the Sintra-Cascais National Park, North of Cabo da Roca